 The Cognitive Ledger: Setting Up the Audit

 Before I swallowed a single capsule or listened to a single frequency, I had to establish a baseline.
 You can’t measure growth if you don’t know your starting capital.
 I created a spreadsheet—obviously—with columns for Subjective Focus (1-10), Verbal Fluency, Sleep Quality, and 'The Name Test' (how long it took me to recall the name of that one neighbor I always see at the mailbox).
+If you're curious about how I organized the cells, you can check out The Accountant’s Guide to Structuring Your Brain Health Spreadsheet.

 My starting stats were grim.
 My focus was a shaky 4.2.
 My 'Name Test' latency was averaging 14 seconds.
 For a guy who used to balance complex spreadsheets in his head, this was a depreciating asset if I’d ever seen one.
 I decided to treat these supplements like a high-risk investment: I’d give them a 30-day trial period, track the daily 'yield,' and see if the ROI justified the cost per serving.

-Week 1: The Standard Market Entry
+Week 1: The "Penny Stock" Mistake

 I started with a generic multivitamin from the grocery store.
 Cost: $12.99 for a 60-day supply.
 Total waste of overhead.
 My spreadsheet for Week 1 shows a flat line.
 No improvement in focus, no change in the 'Name Test.'
 It was like trying to fix a corporate deficit by reusing paperclips—technically a 'saving,' but it doesn't move the needle on the bottom line.
 I realized quickly that if I wanted real results, I had to look at specialized products designed for the 'hardware' I was trying to upgrade.

-Week 2: Auditing the Unconventional
+Week 2: Auditing the Unconventional (The Audio Pivot)

 This is where things got interesting.
 I’d read about people using sound frequencies to 'tune' the brain.
 As an accountant, I’m naturally skeptical of anything I can’t touch or count, but the data on some of these programs was hard to ignore.
 I decided to test a program called The Brain Song.
-At $54, it was a mid-tier investment—less than a decent dinner in Dallas, but enough to make me want to see a return.
+At about $54, it was a mid-tier investment—less than a decent dinner in Dallas, but enough to make me want to see a return.

 I followed the protocol—listening to the audio tracks while I worked on my daily 'hobby' (which is just more spreadsheets, if I’m being honest).
 By day 12, I noticed a slight uptick.
 My focus score moved from a 4.2 to a 5.5.
 It wasn't a lightning bolt of genius, but more like clearing the dust off a monitor.
 I found I could stay in 'the zone' for 45 minutes instead of my usual 20 before needing a coffee break.
-If you’re looking for a low-barrier way to start your own 'brain audit,' you can check out the approach I used here at The Brain Song.

-Week 3: The Mid-Month Audit and the 'Name Test' Breakthrough
+Week 3: The 'Name Test' Breakthrough

 By day 21, I hit a milestone.
 I was at the grocery store and saw a former colleague from the firm.
 Usually, I’d pretend to be very interested in the price of avocados to avoid the embarrassment of forgetting his name.
 But this time?
 'Hey, Marcus,' I said.
 Just like that.
 No lag time.
 No spinning wheel icon in my head.